• Home

 Insurance

 Employees traveling on official University business are automatically covered by a travel insurance policy which includes life insurance, medical evacuation, and repatriation.
 When renting a vehicle, liability insurance will not be paid or reimbursed.
 The University has an automotive liability policy, which automatically covers drivers while on official University business.
-Vehicle rental rates with the University’s mandatory contract with Enterprise Rent-A-Car or National Car Rental include Collision Damage Waiver (CDW) insurance.
+Vehicle rental rates with the University’s mandatory contract with Enterprise Rent-A-Car or National Car Rental include Collision Damage Waiver (CDW) insurance for domestic rentals only.
+International car rentals should be coordinated with Insurance and Risk Management Services.

 Travel insurance, medical insurance, and other personal insurance policies are not paid for nor reimbursed.